RochaLS/100-Days-Swift/README.md

 ## Milestone Project (4 - 6): Shopping List ✅ 🏆
 Used all the knowlegde acquired from projects 4 - 6 and built a basic shopping list app that allows users to add items, clear the whole list and share items added outside the app (ie: sharing on email).
 I was able to practice and improve my skills on closures, capture lists, tableViews, UIAlertControllers, toolbarItems and ActivityViewControllers.

+## Project 7: Whitehouse Petitions ✅
+Created a list of real petitions sent to Whitehouse.
+Got all the data using the "We The People API of the Whitehouse".
+This project was a good refresher on how to get and parse JSON data from the internet using the Codable Protocol.
+Learned how to load web view directly from HTML and  Implemented a filtering by text function using a Alert Controller with a textfield.